Informing

-Assessment of the environmental conditions within the Arab community
+Assessment of the Environmental Conditions within the Arab Community

 The purpose of this review of the environmental status within Arab authorities is to identify success stories, key challenges, and opportunities for change in the environmental landscape of the Arab community, particularly in the areas of sustainable development and environmental infrastructure.